cassidybargell/election_analytics/posts/post_election_reflection.md

 The difference between predicted vote share and actual vote share for Trump can be visualized below.
 The verticle dashed lines represent the average difference between predicted and actual values for states that went to Trump (-2.95) and states that went to Biden (-1.15).

 ![](../figures/post-election/rmse_diff_combined.png)
+*NY had not finished counting at the time of the creation of this dataset, so it is expected its final outcome is more blue than depicted*

 The root mean square error for this model, a measure of how far my predicted values were from the true values, was **3.04**.